Last Updated on December 27, 2020

 Bogota, like many large cities, is a place of contrasts: colorful colonial streets in its historic center, surrounded by skyscrapers, cosmopolitan neighborhoods, and working-class barrios.
-There is a surprising amount to explore here, from museums and markets to cathedrals, restaurants, and vibrant street art.
+Learn about the best things to do in Bogota, from museums and markets to cathedrals, restaurants, and vibrant street art, plus get tips on the best tours in Bogota.

 FYI, this post contains affiliate links, which means I might earn a small commission if you purchase from them, at no additional cost to you.
 As an Airbnb associate, I earn when you book through my links.
 Visit my Disclosure Policy for more info.